-Through informal negotiations, both parties can then come to an agreement as to how to settle the case.
-In addition, going to court can lead to expensive attorney fees and court costs.
+Through informal negotiations, both parties can come to an agreement about how to settle the case.
+Also, going to court can lead to expensive attorney fees and court costs.
 Therefore, it's important to balance the pros and cons before taking a case to court.

 Hiring a Personal Injury Attorney

 If you're filing a lawsuit against someone, you should hire an attorney to represent you.
 Although filing a case without an attorney is possible, doing so will likely put you at a big disadvantage.
-It's typically in your best interest to have an experienced attorney handle your case, so you can recover the maximum amount of damages you deserve.
+It's in your best interest to have an experienced attorney handle your case so you can recover the maximum amount of money you deserve.

 When you first meet with an attorney for a consultation, you'll need to tell them everything that happened related to the accident.
-Prepare to answer several questions that the attorney may ask about your case.
+Prepare to answer a series of questions the attorney may ask about your case.

 Steps to File a Car Accident Case

-Next, you'll need to serve the defendant (the other driver involved in the accident) using a process server or the method required by the law of your state.
-The defendant will have a certain amount of days to file an answer to your complaint.
+Next, you'll need to serve the defendants (usually both the at fault-insurance company and the driver involved in the accident) using a process server or the method required by the law of your state.
+The defendants will have a certain amount of days to file an answer to your complaint.

 After that, you'll proceed to the discovery phase, which is the process of requesting information from the opposing party.
-You can obtain information by interrogatories (written questions), depositions (questioning in person), or production of documents.
+You can obtain information by:

 What Happens at Trial?